HiKey

 Verification checks

-Run these after first boot and after any kernel/storage/bootloader changes:
+Run these after the first boot and again after any kernel, storage, or bootloader change:

 ip a